uchicago-cs/cmsc23320/website/projects/project1.rst

 Please refer to the following documents to complete this project:

+- Make sure you've read our :ref:`Getting Started <project_started>` page.
+- You can find instructions on how to register for the project (and how to get your Git repo) in our :ref:`Project Registration <project_registration>` page.
-- `chirc specification <http://chi.cs.uchicago.edu/chirc/>`__: In this project, you will be implementing Exercises 1 and 4 of chirc.
+- `chirc specification <http://chi.cs.uchicago.edu/chirc/>`__: In this project, you will be implementing Assignments 1 and 4 of chirc.
 - `Project 1 rubric <project1_rubric.html>`__
 - `Project 1 tips <project1_tips.html>`__